intel/ros2_openvino_toolkit/README.md

 ![Logic_Flow](./data/images/impletation_logic.PNG "OpenVINO RunTime Logic Flow")

-Once a corresponding program is launched with a specified .yaml config file passed in the .launch file or via commandline, _**parameter manager**_ analyzes the configurations about pipeline and the whole framework, then shares the parsed configuration information with pipeline procedure.
+Once a corresponding program is launched with a specified .yaml config file passed in the .launch file or via command line, _**parameter manager**_ analyzes the configurations about pipeline and the whole framework, then shares the parsed configuration information with pipeline procedure.
 A _**pipeline instance**_ is created by following the configuration info and is added into _**pipeline manager**_ for lifecycle control and inference action triggering.

 The contents in **.yaml config file** should be well structured and follow the supported rules and entity names.
 Please see [yaml configuration guidance](./doc/quick_start/yaml_configuration_guide.md) for how to create or edit the config files.